|Neighborhood Name||# of Homes for sale||Median Home $||Avg School Rating||HOA Fees|

 Chicago Restaurants and Nightlife

-Chicago is often thought of as a sports town, but it is also home to countless cultural institutions.
-The Field Museum, Shedd Aquarium, Museum of Science and Industry, Adler Planetarium and Lyric Opera House are just a few examples of the city’s cultural beacons.
-But culture is not limited to museums and theaters; Chicago is also hailed as one of the Blues capitals of the world.
-If you find your way to Buddy Guy’s Legends.
+Since hosting the World's Columbian Exposition in 1893, Chicago has cultivated countless cultural institutions to become a world leader in science, philosophy, and the arts.
+The Field Museum, Shedd Aquarium, Museum of Science and Industry, Adler Planetarium, and Lyric Opera are just a few examples of the city’s cultural beacons.
+But culture is not limited to museums and theaters — Chicago is also hailed as one of the blues capitals of the world, as evidenced by the lively sounds still found at Buddy Guy’s Legends.

 Chicago has numerous public transportation options to help its residents get around.
 The famous “El” or elevated train system is ideal for navigating to and from downtown, and the Chicago Transit Authority also operates a large number of bus lines around the city.
 Those living in the suburbs can take advantage of the Metra rail system and Pace bus service.
 For traveling long-distance, the city offers two international airports, O’Hare and Midway, as well as train and bus services provided by Amtrak, Megabus, or Greyhound.
 Parking and traffic congestion vary from neighborhood to neighborhood, so it’s important to figure out whether or not it will be easy for you to own a vehicle.
 With so many transit options available in Chicago, those without cars can certainly traverse the city with ease.